LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    object.

 .. method:: date->week()
+.. method:: date->weekOfYear()

    Returns the integer week number for the year of the specified date (out of 52).

+.. method:: date->weekOfMonth()

+   Returns the week of month field for the date.

+.. method:: date->dayOfMonth()

+   Returns the day of month field for the date.

+.. method:: date->dayOfWeekInMonth()

+   Returns the day of week in month field for the date.

 .. method:: date->hour()
+.. method:: date->hourOfDay()

+   Returns the hour for the date object (0-23).

+.. method:: date->hourOfAMPM()

-   Returns the hour for the date object.
+   Returns the relative hour for the date object (1-12).

 .. method:: date->minute()